-In this context, thanks to the initiative of the Embassy of the Republic of Korea in Uruguay, a national center for teaching the Korean language was established, the King Sejong Institute Montevideo, which has been located on the Central Campus of Universidad ORT Uruguay August 31, 2015.
+In this context, thanks to an initiative by the Embassy of the Republic of Korea in Uruguay, a national center for the teaching of the Korean language was established: the King Sejong Institute Montevideo, which has been located on the Downtown Campus of Universidad ORT Uruguay August 31, 2015.

-The Sejong Institute Montevideo offers Korean language courses using a teaching method based on the international standard model for Korean education developed by the National Institute of the Korean Language.
+The King Sejong Institute in Montevideo offers Korean language courses using a teaching methodology based on the international standard model for Korean education established by the National Institute of the Korean Language.

 This center has by the King Sejong Foundation, an institution established by the South Korean government with the aim of providing language students and teachers with a comprehensive range of study and information services.